Wake Forest University Department of Counseling

 Read the following article:

 • Gold, J. (n.d.).
 We Need To Talk About Another Pandemic Mental Health Crisis: Therapist Burnout.
-Forbes, available through Course Reserves in Canvas menu.
+Forbes, available through Course Reserves, accessible from the Modules section.

-Discussion 7.2: Burnout Prevention (Initial Post Due Day 4, Response Posts Due Day 7)
+Discussion 7.2: Burnout Prevention (Initial Post Due Day 4, Reply Posts Due Day 7)

 Assignment 7.1: Skills Assessment Paper (Due Day 7) Quiz 7.1: Review (Due Day 7)